-What does MineOS CRUX offer over other Linux Distributions?
+What does MineOS offer to Linux?

 MineOS has always aimed for a very niche audience--this aim has the downside a smaller community than general server solutions, such as Ubuntu Server.
 On the other hand, it has the upside of having a much more targetted and relevant set of applications and documentation to get it working the way it needs to be.

 To provide a one-stop answer to Minecraft hosting, the following features are pre-configured, optimized, and/or available as tools at your disposal.
-For a full list, see the features page.

 - Web-based server admin page